grubrescue/nsu-oop/task_1_1_1/README.md

 By default, all output can be found in mybuild/ folder

 ### SUSv2????????????????????
-Script uses basic sh shell, so it should run on anything that at least a little POSIX compatible.
+Script uses basic sh, so it should run on anything that at least a little POSIX compatible.

 ### Problems
-Functionality to specify command line arguments is not yet implemented :(
+Functionality to specify command line arguments with run task is not yet implemented :(